xcube-dev/xcube/docs/source/cli.rst

 ======================

-The xcube command-line interface is a single executable ``xcube`` with several sub-commands comprising functions ranging from cube generation, over cube analysis and manipulation, to cube publication.
+The xcube command-line interface is a single executable ``xcube`` with several sub-commands comprising functions ranging from xcube dataset generation, over analysis and manipulation, to dataset publication.

-Most of the commands operate on datasets that conform to the xcube definition (:doc:`cubedef`) a data cube.
+Most of the commands operate on inputs that must be an (:doc:`cubespec`) - a data cube in the xcube sense.
 Such inputs are consistently named ``CUBE`` and provided as command argument(s).
 You may pass a path into the local file system or a path into some object storage bucket, e.g. in AWS S3.
 Command inputs of other type are usually called ``INPUT``.